ivmai/bdwgc/README.md

 accessing garbage collector routines.

 There are provisions for allocation with explicit type information.
 This is rarely necessary.
-Details can be found in gc_typed.h.
+Details can be found in `gc_typed.h`.

 ## The C++ Interface to the Allocator